andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - International organizations (IGOs)
     - Governments
     - Corporations or businesses
-    - Other
+    - Other:
     - Don't know
-    - We do not collaborate with other organizations
+    - We do not collaborate with other organizations or institutions

-*Q3.12*: Please list a few of the organizations you partner with most often:
+*Q3.7*: Please list a few of the organizations or institutions you partner with most often:

 :   Text field

     Display if Q3.11 is not "Don't know" or "We do not…"

-*Q3.13*: How much of your organization's funding comes from each of these sources?
+*Q3.8*: How much of your organization's funding comes from each of these sources?

 :   Qualtrics side-by-side table